twilight-rs/twilight/README.md

 considered core crates due to being vendor-specific or non-essential for most users.

+### `twilight-embed-builder`

+[`twilight-embed-builder`] is a utility crate for creating and validating message embeds, to be used when creating or updating messages.

 ### `twilight-lavalink`

 [`twilight-lavalink`] is a client for [Lavalink] as part of the twilight